mitchelldmiller/quick-mail-wp-plugin/readme.txt

 User options for sending email to site users or others.

 Site options for administrators to hide their profile, and limit access to user list.

+* See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for more info.

+* See [Quick Mail 1.1.1 Update](http://wheredidmybraingo.com/quick-mail-1-1-1-update/) for update info.

 == Installation ==